 You may need one family lawyer and one probate lawyer.
 Using the Find a Lawyer function on the State Bar of Texas website, you may find a probate lawyer who will take the probate case and be reimbursed from the estate.
 If you are destitute, you can file an Affidavit of Indigency asking the court...Read more »

 *Per ssa.gov> payee> Guide For Organizational Payees> The Role of a Representative Payee, "Being an authorized representative, having power of attorney, or a joint bank account with the beneficiary is not the same as being a payee.
-These arrangements do not give legal authority to negotiate and...
+These arrangements do not give legal authority to...
 Read more »

 You can still file the appeal but you need to show good cause for filing the appeal late.
 I suggest contacting your local social security office as soon as possible to request the hearing and establish good cause.
 Good luck.